-When a child suffers from a mental health disorder, whether anxiety, depression or something else, therapy is often recommended.
+When a child suffers from a mental health disorder, whether anxiety, depression, or something else, therapy is often recommended.
 Early intervention is key, but therapy shouldn’t happen in a vacuum.
 Many experts recommend the whole family get involved.
 After all, the mental illness of a child impacts the functioning of the entire family unit.
 When treatment focuses solely on the struggles of the child, there is no consideration of the whole family dynamic, points out Psychology Today.

-Involving multiple siblings, caregivers, extended family members, and anyone else who lives in the same household as the child all contribute to the general functionality of the unit.
+Involving multiple siblings, caregivers, extended family members, and anyone else who lives in the same household as the child all contributes to the general functionality of the unit.
 This can encompass even multiple households, such as in the case of split custody between mother and father.
 Let’s go over three main reasons why families should be included in child therapy.

 1. Development in the Family Context

 Most people would agree that important environmental influences on children in the early years come from within the family.
 Many therapists, then, say these factors should take center stage when it comes to treatment across the lifespan.
-While traditional guiding frame works for most mental health services have historically been focused on the individual, more evidence is emerging that suggests the need for an expansion of that model of care to include family members and caregivers.
+While traditional guiding frameworks for most mental health services have historically been focused on the individual, more evidence is emerging that suggests the need for an expansion of that model of care to include family members and caregivers.

 2. Mental Health Problems Run in the Family

 It’s unlikely that one child’s mental health problems happen in a bubble.
 A scientific field referred to as “behavioral genetics” bolsters what many people have observed for decades: that mental health disorders are genetic.
-Molecular genetics provides additional support backed by increased understanding of DNA.
+Molecular genetics provides additional support backed by an increased understanding of DNA.
 Bottom line is, people are more susceptible to stressors that exist in the family unit which can in turn trigger mental health symptoms.

 3. Once-a-Week Therapy is Not Enough